mnelson4/printmyblog/readme.txt

 7. Add the Print My Blog block to add a form visitors can use to select what and how to print your blog.

 == Changelog ==
+= 2.9.3 September 2, 2020 =
+* Fix a warning when used with AMP for WP plugin

 = 2.9.2 August 22, 2020 =
 * Improve integration with Hueman theme by adding the CSS class "entry" onto posts in print page
 * Add WPML integration by adding "lang" attribute to print page